Last Updated 3-16-2022

 Tobias van Schneider, founder of Semplice, claims, “There is nothing more liberating than calling yourself out or admitting you don’t know how to do something.”
 As he sees it, “Then your dirty secret isn’t a secret anymore.
 You’ve been found out, and that makes you free.”
 In a perfect world, he’d be right, and for many white men, admitting you don’t know something is likely to result in an offer of help or advice.
 That, in turn, fills in your knowledge gaps, which can help you feel more on top of your work and diminish your imposter syndrome even further.
 It’s a virtuous cycle.

 For women and people of color, however, the risk of admitting ignorance or failure is far greater.
-As this article indicates, women are often more adversely affected by their mistakes than men, and the same behavior that is praised in white men as a sign of humility and personal growth might undermine the credibility of women and individuals of color.
-That disparity is rooted in underlying societal biases against women and people of color.
+As this article indicates, women are often more adversely affected by their mistakes than men, and the same behavior that is praised in white men as a sign of humility and personal growth might undermine the credibility of others.
+That disparity is rooted in underlying societal biases against women and BIPOC.
 Underrepresented groups regularly find themselves battling the assumption of incompetence, a framework in which any “flaw” can be taken as confirmation of that incompetence.
-White men, on the other hand, are systematically understood to be competent and must exhibit repeated, blatant incompetence before experiencing negative consequences.
+White men, on the other hand, are systemically regarded as competent and must exhibit repeated, blatant incompetence before experiencing negative consequences.